ru4871SG/crypto-data-pipeline-with-AI/README.md

 ## Explanation for AI Analysis Script

-I've included a script for automating the data analysis process with AI (GPT-4o), which is `ai_analysis_fetch.py`.
+I've included an AI analysis script for automating the data analysis process with AI (GPT-4o), which is `ai_analysis_fetch.py`.
 This script utilizes the module `ai_data_analysis.py` that's located in the `ai_analyzer` folder.
 If you want to change the AI that you want to utilize (e.g., from GPT-4o to GPT-3.5), you can check `ai_data_analysis.py`.
 As for changing the prompts, you can change them in `ai_analysis_fetch.py` itself.

 When you run `ai_analysis_fetch.py`, it basically extracts the documents from MongoDB (after they are stored from the ETL scripts), and then, the AI will analyze them and provide the analysis texts.
 The texts will then be stored as a new json file, which you can find in the subfolder `ai_text_result`, located inside the folder `pages`.

-This script `ai_analysis_fetch.py` relies on the usage of `month_year.txt` to identify which documents it needs to extract from the MongoDB database.
-The created json file will also have the current month and year in its filename (so you can separate them automatically if you run the script every month).
+This AI analysis relies on the usage of `month_year.txt` to identify which documents it needs to extract from the MongoDB database.
+When the script creates a new json file, the new json file will have the latest month and year in its filename (so you can separate them automatically if you run the script every month).
+The included JSON files in this repo, `analysis_result_april_2024.json` and `analysis_result_may_2024.json`, were also generated by this process.

 ## Explanation for Dash App